09:30am-10:30am

 Dr Muha Hassan

-Dr Muha Hassan is an IMT2 doctor with an interest in endocrinology.
+Dr Hassan is an IMT2 doctor with an interest in endocrinology.
 She is a regional IMT representative for West Midlands Postgraduate School of Medicine and locally is an associate college tutor.
 Currently pursuing a Master’s in Global Health Policy at the London School of Hygiene and Tropical Medicine, she also has an interest in health inequalities in relation to noncommunicable diseases, participating in various projects globally.

 Dr Muha Hassan